 Not really, no – a proofing basket can be used with a fine dusting of flour and a bit of good luck.
 However, if you’re looking for things that will make the whole process of making your own bread easier, then a piece of floured linen cloth will help to ensure that the dough doesn’t stick to the basket.
 The use of floured linen originates from French baking and is called the couche, used to shape baguettes and boules.

 In this case, the couche won’t be used to shape the bread dough itself too much, instead, it will be used to prevent the dough from sticking to the basket.
 That makes using the basket a lot easier since you haven’t got to spend time picking small pieces of bread out of the basket itself.

 Are There Good Alternatives to Proofing Baskets?

 Yes, there are a number of good alternatives to proofing baskets, including mixing bowls, colanders, and even terracotta pots.
-I wrote another post about this not too long ago – see it here!

 I hope this article has filled in any blanks that there might be in your mind with regard to proofing baskets.
 They are simple things, but they can make such a difference in your baking!